sensortower/redis-prescription/README.md

 ## Contributing

-* Fork sidekiq-throttled on GitHub
+* Fork redis-prescription on GitHub
 * Make your changes
 * Ensure all tests pass (`bundle exec rake`)
 * Send a pull request